 What does the liver do?

-The liver is in the upper right part of the abdomen.
+The liver is in the upper right part of the tummy (abdomen).
 Its functions include:

 - Making proteins that are essential for blood to clot (clotting factors).

-- Helping to remove or process alcohol, medicines, and toxins from the body.
+- Helping to remove or process alcohol, medicines, and poisons from the body.

 What is non-alcoholic fatty liver disease?